VidalZazueta/Gacha-Reminder/README.md

 Currently, this is a work in progress but if there is a bigger demand I will allow other users to install the code base to configure their own version of this bot

 ## Technologies Used
-Python,
+Python
-Visual Studio Code or any text editor,
+Visual Studio Code or any text editor
 Postgresql (planned)

+## Packages
+discord.py
+python-dotenv
+psycog2-binary

 ## Contributing